How to add a DMARC record in cPanel Zone Editor

 Category: cPanel

 DMARC is a DNS record that tells receiving mail servers what to do with messages that claim to come from your domain but fail SPF or DKIM checks.
 Having it set up helps your legitimate email reach the inbox and makes it harder for someone to spoof your domain.
-In this guide you’ll add or update a DMARC TXT record from cPanel Zone Editor.

 Before you start